Installment Loans for Bad Credit

 Don't settle for the first installment loan you find.
 Do some research and compare your options.
 Choose the one that offers fast approvals, lenient credit requirements, a borrowing limit that meets your needs, a competitive interest rate, and the most favorable terms.

-Before you apply for an installment loan, gather a driver's license or another type of government ID, banking details for direct deposit, your Social Security number, and recent proof of income.
+Before you apply for an installment loan for bad credit, gather a driver's license or another type of government ID, banking details for direct deposit, your Social Security number, and recent proof of income.

-Wait until you get approved for the installment loan and receive the funds.
+Wait until you get approved for the installment loan for bad credit and receive the funds.
 To collect them as soon as possible, sign up for direct deposit or apply directly at a nearby Advance America location.

-Be diligent and make every effort to repay your loan in full every month.
+Be diligent and make every effort to repay your installment loan for bad credit in full every month.
 You may want to enroll in automatic withdrawals or set up calendar reminders so you never miss a payment.

 Pay your mortgage, rent, credit cards, car loans, and other bills on time every month.
 Even one missed payment can ding your credit so it's important to keep your bills top of mind.
 Consider automating your payments to make sure you don't miss any payments.